 - your biological child, for whom you are the legally designated parent;

-- your legally adopted child, for whom you are the legally designated parent; or,
+- your legally adopted child, for whom you are the legally designated parent.

 407.4 TUITION AMOUNT

+2. Children of faculty/staff who were appointed or hired into an eligible position on or before June 30, 1997 are eligible to receive undergraduate and graduate tuition benefits for credit courses at the University of Pennsylvania as follows:

 b.
-Children of faculty/staff who were appointed or hired into an eligible position on or before June 30, 1997 are eligible for undergraduate and graduate tuition benefits for credit courses at the University of Pennsylvania as follows:

-2. Faculty and staff who are in the NEW PLAN with dependent children who matriculate on or after September 1, 1983, are entitled to the following tuition benefits:
+Faculty and staff who are in the NEW PLAN and have dependent children who matriculate on or after September 1, 1983, are eligible for the following tuition benefits:

 o 75%-Undergraduate tuition fee and technology fee;

-o 75%-Tuition and technology fees for the School of Medicine, School of Dental Medicine, School of Veterinary Medicine, Law School and Wharton School
+o 75%-Tuition and technology fees for the Perelman School of Medicine, School of Dental Medicine, School of Veterinary Medicine, Law School and Wharton MBA

 o 100%-Tuition and technology fees for all other Penn graduate schools.